Matthias247/adalightserver/readme.md

 This server (developed in Java) sends the RGB data for the individual pixels through a serial connection to an Arduino board, which feeds the colors through SPI to the WS2801 LEDs.
+The server also supports a mode which uses a TCP/IP connection to support the lighting data instead of a direct serial connection.
+This allows to run the server on a different hardware than where the Arduino is connected to.

 For the Arduino board the usage of the firmware in the following repository is
 required: https://github.com/adafruit/Adalight/tree/master/Arduino/LEDstream